Central TX Juvenile Criminal Lawyer:Texas Juvenile Law

 If your child has been charged with a crime, it is essential that you seek an experienced juvenile law lawyer at once so that you can preserve his or her rights and future.

 When an adult is charged with a crime, he or she is brought into court in order to determine first, if he or she committed a crime, and second, the appropriate punishment.
-Texas Juvenile Law Court has a somewhat different emphasis.
+Juvenile Law Court has a somewhat different emphasis.

 No. Your child may invoke his or her constitutional right to remain silent and to counsel, just as any adult may.
 Such right does not encompass non-incriminating information, such as name, parents’ names and residence, residence of child, school, work, and other identifying information.

-The sole purpose of a detention hearing is to determine whether a child should be detained or released to a parent or guardian.
+The sole purpose of a detention hearing under juvenile law is to determine whether a child should be detained or released to a parent or guardian.
 The legal presumption is that the child should be released.
 The child is to be released unless one or more of the five grounds for detention is found to exist:

 (1) the child is likely to abscond or be removed from the jurisdiction of the court;